alxolr/php-dp/gof/creational/AbstractFactory/abstract_factory.md

 #Abstract Factory Pattern
 ##Intent
-*Provide an interface for creating families of related or dependent objects without specifying their concrete classes*
+*Provide an interface for creating families of related or dependent objects without specifying their concrete classes.*

 ##Applicability
 Use **Abstract Factory** when: